 ABPLAN for years used three strategic themes which lie in the two bottom perspectives of the Balanced Scorecard (BSC), as this is where you have to take action.
 ABPLAN integrated the three-theme approach with three overarching strategic goals.

 Examples of such strategic themes and goals would be:

 - Team First, Clients Second ("think smart") with two to three supporting Wildly Important Goals (WIGs) aimed at establishing a superb team which is capable of providing superb products and services to clients.

 - Professional Work ("work smart") with two to three Supporting WIGs aimed at puting into place superbly executed operations (quality and efficiency).

 - Marketing ("deliver smartly") with two to three WIGs aimed at putting into place a Marketing Plan and getting the word out.

-I use four strategic themes as specific goals under each will reinforce the Internal Business Processes as attention to this perspective builds your business:
+Since 2015, ABPLAN uses four strategic themes under the Internal Business Processes Perspective as attention to goals under this perspective builds your business:

 STRAT THEME #1: Operations Management